 Some of Canmore’s lesser-known wonders are the scenic Kananaskis drives.

 The two driving trails are fairly different in nature.
 Highwood Pass is a paved road that sits at 2,206 m.
 (7,273 ft) above sea level — one of the highest paved roads in all of Canada!
-From this road, you can view stunning mountains and catch glimpses of the surrounding areas of Canmore, Banff, and Calgary.
+From this road, you can view stunning Canadian Rockies and catch glimpses of the surrounding areas of Canmore, Banff, and Calgary.

 As for Smith Dorrien Trail, this roadway is a bit more dangerous and rugged.
 It is a gravel road that takes you around a 154 km. loop, totaling a roughly 3-hour-long drive.
 This road has been nicknamed the Wildlife Trail Road thanks to the many wild animals you can encounter along your drive.